ClustML: A Measure of Cluster Pattern Complexity in Scatterplots Learnt from Human-labeled Groupings: Experiments

-In this experiment, we compare the ClustRank and ClustMe VQM with their full pipelines illustrated in Figure \ref{fig:data_vqm_pipeline}.
-To this end, we use them to rank pairs of scatterplot projections of real and synthetic high-dimensional data from the \emph{Experiment 2} benchmark dataset used in the ClustMe paper\cite{ClustMe_eurovis2019}.
-None of these scatterplots has been used at any time in the training process of \mbox{ClustRank}, nor in determining parameters of ClustMe.
-The \textit{Benchmark dataset 2} \cite{ClustMe_eurovis2019} is made of all $435$ possible pairs of $30$ monochrome scatterplots selected among the \textit{Benchmark dataset 3} composed of $257$ scatterplots from another earlier study\cite{taxonomySepme_SedlmairTMT12}.
-Each pair has been judged by $31$ subjects to rank the scatterplots by the perceived group structure complexity of the displayed point patterns on a 3-category scale: ``$<$'', ``$=$'', ``$>$''.
+In this experiment, we compare ClustML and ClustMe.
+Both are GMM-based VQMs, as illustrated in Figure \ref{fig:ClustML_pipeline}a.
+We use them to rank pairs of scatterplot projections of real and synthetic multidimensional data from the dataset S2~\cite{ClustMe_eurovis2019}.
+None of these scatterplots has been used in the training process of \mbox{ClustML}, nor in determining parameters of ClustMe.
+S2 is made of all $435$ possible pairs of $30$ monochrome scatterplots selected among the dataset composed of $257$ scatterplots from an earlier study~\cite{taxonomySepme_SedlmairTMT12}. $ 31$ subjects have judged each pair to rank the scatterplots by the perceived group structure complexity of the displayed point patterns on a 3-category scale: ``$<$'', ``$=$'', ``$>$''.

 We use the \texttt{mclust} R-package with $BIC$ model selection to train the GMM.
-We run the ClustRank and ClustMe merging functions on each pair of components identified by the GMM, and finally get the respective VQM for each of the $30$ scatterplots.
-Finally, following the same protocol defined for ClustMe evaluation\cite{ClustMe_eurovis2019}, we use this VQM score to rank the scatterplots and we compare the ranking with humans judgments on all $435$ pairs .
+We run ClustML and ClustMe merging functions on each pair of components identified by the GMM and finally get the respective VQM for each of the $30$ scatterplots.
+Finally, following~\cite{ClustMe_eurovis2019}, we use this VQM score to rank the scatterplots, and we compare the ranking with that of human judgments on all $435$ pairs using the Vanbelle's kappa index.

-ClustRank VQM gets $\kappa_v=0.727$, improving over ClustMe's $\kappa_v=0.671$ top score to date.
-Figure \ref{fig:clustme_clustrank_vanbelle_bootstrap_exp1and2} shows the distribution of $10000$ bootstrap samples of the $435$ pairs of scatterplots for the two VQMs.
-ClustRank is still noticeably better than ClustMe on this data.
+ClustML gets $\kappa_v=0.727$, improving over ClustMe's $\kappa_v=0.671$ top score to date.
+Figure \ref{fig:clustme_ClustML_vanbelle_bootstrap_exp1and2} shows the $10000$ bootstrap samples distribution of the $435$ pairs of scatterplots for the two VQMs.
+ClustML is still noticeably better than ClustMe on this data.
 However, the score difference is lower than in the previous experiment with only $8\%$ improvement, and both scores are within the \textit{Substantial agreement} range.